not-Ghosty/Volopay/Readme.txt

 5. npm i react-router-dom

-run "npx json-server Backend/API.json --watch -p 5000" to Run the API file. run "npm start" to run the project.
+run "npx json-server Backend/API.json --watch -p 5000" to Run the API file. now create another console window and run the below command run "npm start" to run the project.

 In this project I have created a dummy API locally and if you click a card,